uws-ecosystem/uws-autoload/README.md

 # uws-autoload

-A plugin for [uWebSockets.js](https://github.com/uNetworking/uWebSockets.js) that autoloads all routes in a directory.
+Plugin for [uWebSockets.js](https://github.com/uNetworking/uWebSockets.js) that autoloads all routes in a directory.

 Inspired by [elysia-autoload](https://github.com/kravetsone/elysia-autoload).